 In a world where instant communications and engagement is rapidly becoming the norm, email is taking on all the traits of a dark lord in the making.

-Email started out as a powerful and useful tool that brought speed and (for the most part) brevity to industrial and corporate communications.
-However, it is rapidly transforming into the disgruntled jedi of communications.
+Electronic mail (e-mail) started out as a powerful and useful tool that brought speed and (for the most part) brevity to industrial and corporate communications.
+However, it is rapidly transforming into the disgruntled Jedi of communications.

 Email is a dark art of the new wee.
 A 1.0 workplace solution.
 A habitual norm.
 Administratively heavy, it sucks previous time and resources from your everyday.